Jujuondhatbeat/Jujuondhatbeat/README.md

 ## I am a Super special child.

+## My goals in Life:
+* Continue building my relationship with Jesus Christ
+* Design rockets, fighter jets, F1 cars, and or become a Bio medical engineer
+* Have at least a boy and a girl
+* Create a good family
+* Spread the Gospel

 <!--
 **Jujuondhatbeat/Jujuondhatbeat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.